 Workplace policies and procedures have to do with routines and directives that are in place to organize and manage employees and businesses.
 These may be anything from hiring and firing practices to safety protocols and employee training procedures.
 These policies exist to protect and provide for workers, while also holding employees accountable.

 OCCUPATIONAL SAFETY AND HEALTH ADMINISTRATION (OSHA)

 The Occupational Safety and Health Administration (OSHA) was established as a branch of the United States Department of Labor.
 According to the Occupational Safety and Health Act of 1970 (OSH Act), employers must provide safe and healthful workplaces for their employees.
 The mission of OSHA is to guarantee safe and healthful work environments by establishing and enforcing benchmarks, and by requiring training (and providing it), outreach, information, teaching and assistance.
-Employers must adhere to all applicable OSHA criterions.
+Employers must adhere to all applicable OSHA criteria.
 Employers also must adhere to the General Duty Clause of the OSH Act, which obliges employers to maintain a workplace that does not involve any serious recognized hazards.
-Although OSHA is a federal program, every state’s workplace guidelines must adhere to those standards set forth by the United States Government.
+Although OSHA is a federal program, every state’s workplace guidelines must adhere to those standards set forth by the U.S. government.

 OKLAHOMA LAWYERS WORKING FOR OKLAHOMA EMPLOYERS

-The Employment Law Attorneys at Foshee and Yaffe in Oklahoma City, OK are here to help you understand and abide by the applicable Employment Regulations concerning Workplace Policies and Procedures in your area.
+The Employment Law Attorneys at Foshee & Yaffe in Oklahoma City, OK are here to help you understand and abide by the applicable employment regulations concerning workplace policies and procedures in your area.
 Call Foshee & Yaffe today at (405) 378-3033 or contact us online to speak about legal resources and to discuss your needs and questions today.